skift-org/skift/readme.md

 # **skiftOS**: The delightful operating system

 **skiftOS** is a hobby operating system built from scratch in contemporary C and C++ for ARM, x86, and RISC-V architectures.

-We built Skift on top of the _Hjert_ micro-kernel, a C++ rewrite of the _BRUTAL_ kernel to make it simpler, safer, and enhance the existing design.
-On top of the kernel resides _Karm_, a framework comprised of a minimal subset of the C/C++ standard library, an extensive collection of containers and utilities, a SwiftUI inspired Ui, and much more.
-Finally, built on top of _Karm_ is _Hideo_, a delightful desktop environment.
+Following the 80/20 rule, **skift** tries to be a simple, yet powerful operating system that can be used for daily tasks.
+It is designed to be modular, extensible, and easy to use and hack on.

 ## Screenshot